crabapples-h/navicat-keygen-tools/README.md

   6. Generally online activation will failed and Navicat will ask you do `Manual Activation`, just choose it.

   7. Copy your request code and paste it in keygen.
-Leave empty line to tell keygen that your input ends.
+Leave empty line to tell keygen that your input ends (in other words, type `Enter` at least twice).

   8. Then you will get activation code which looks like a Base64 string.
 Just copy it and paste it in Navicat `Manual Activation` window, then click `Activate`.
 If nothing is wrong, activation should be done successfully.